Skip to main content

 MEDIUM PREVALENCE

-Seafood is common in coastal regions like Cartagena and the Pacific coast.
+Seafood is everyday fare in coastal areas like Cartagena and along the Pacific coast.

 COMMONLY FOUND IN: